 |Body height||167 cm||159 cm|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-11 percent of newborns are underweight.
+21 percent of newborns are underweight.

-Medical care provided by doctors and hospitals in Guinea-Bissau is below average compared to the world population.
+Medical suppliesMedical care provided by doctors and hospitals in Guinea-Bissau is below average compared to the world population.
 The country provides 1.0 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 375 physicians in Guinea-Bissau, there are about 0.20 doctors per 1000 inhabitants.
+With about 403 physicians in Guinea-Bissau, there are about 0.20 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

 Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
-For example, only about 20 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+For example, only about 25 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.